-▶ For patients with persistent exacerbations on bronchodilator monotherapy, escalation to LABA+LAMA is recommended.

-In patients who develop further exacerbations on LABA+LAMA therapy we suggest escalation to LABA+LAMA+ICS.
-Be sure to read and understand the paragraph entitled Important Purpose & Liability Disclaimer 19
+- For patients with persistent exacerbations on bronchodilator monotherapy, escalation to LABA+LAMA is recommended. - In patients who develop further exacerbations on LABA+LAMA therapy we suggest escalation to LABA+LAMA+ICS.

-A beneficial response after the addition of ICS may be observed at blood eosinophil counts \geq 100 cells/μL, with a greater magnitude of response more likely with higher eosinophil counts.(64)
+A beneficial response after the addition of ICS may be observed at blood eosinophil counts $\geq$ 100 cells/ $\mu$ L, with a greater magnitude of response more likely with higher eosinophil counts.
+(64)

-► If patients treated with LABA+LAMA+ICS (or those with eos < 100 cells/ μ L) still have exacerbations the following options may be considered:

-- Add roflumilast.
-This may be considered in patients with an FEV1 < 50% predicted and chronic bronchitis,(105) particularly if they have experienced at least one hospitalization for an exacerbation in the previous year.^(106,107) - Add a macrolide.
-The best available evidence exists for the use of azithromycin, especially in those who are not current smokers.^(108,109) Consideration to the development of resistant organisms should be factored into decision-making. - Withdrawing ICS can be considered if pneumonia or other considerable side-effects develop.
-If blood eosinophils are ≥ 300 cells/μL de-escalation is more likely to be associated with the development of exacerbations.^(110,111) Carefully consider the dose of ICS used to reduce the potential of ICS related side effects that are more frequent at higher doses.
+- ▶ If patients treated with LABA+LAMA+ICS (or those with eos < 100 cells/ $\mu$ L) still have exacerbations the following options may be considered: - Add roflumilast.
+This may be considered in patients with an FEV1 < 50% predicted and chronic bronchitis, (105) particularly if they have experienced at least one hospitalization for an exacerbation in the previous year.
+(106,107) - Add a macrolide.
+The best available evidence exists for the use of azithromycin, especially in those who are not current smokers.
+(108,109) Consideration to the development of resistant organisms should be factored into decision-making. - Withdrawing ICS can be considered if pneumonia or other considerable side-effects develop.
+If blood eosinophils are ≥ 300 cells/μL de-escalation is more likely to be associated with the development of exacerbations.
+(110,111) Carefully consider the dose of ICS used to reduce the potential of ICS related side effects that are more frequent at higher doses.